 Options Controlling Search Behavior

-- Click in the Search field to view the Search Options drop-down menu.
+- Click in the Search Events field to view the Search Options drop-down menu.
 In Version 11.2 and later, the menu options are slightly different.
 The first figure illustrates the menu for 11.1 and below; the second figure illustrates the menu for Version 11.2 and above.

 The options selected in this box change how the search is executed.
 The default search mode is to search indexed metadata and raw data only.